javadelight/delight-nashorn-sandbox/README.md

 </dependency>
 ```

 Note that up to version v.0.1.31 the library would only work with Java versions lower than 13.
 To make the library work with Java version 13 and above, please use a library version 0.2.0+.
-The compatability with v0.2.0 with lower versions of Java is still experimental.
+The compatibility with v0.2.0 with lower versions of Java is still experimental.
 If you encounter issues, specifically in Java 1.8 please use a 0.1.x version (and please report any issues).

 This artifact is available on [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cdelight-nashorn-sandbox).